boozallen/sdp-helm-chart/README.rst

 and the other containers on the cluster.

-Note that you shouldn't need to configure this in order to set up SDP, as sensible defaults have already been set as defaults.
+Note that you shouldn't need to configure this in order to set up SDP, as sensible defaults have already been set.

 More information on resource requests and limits can be found on the `Kubernetes website`_, but note that users are currently restricted to placing requests and limits on cpu and memory.